Amphetamines are a stimulant drug that speed up the way messages are moved throughout our brain and body.

 When taken as prescribed, these drugs are generally safe to use.
 Yet, millions of individuals who use these drugs aren’t prescribed legally.
 Amphetamines are highly addictive substances, making it quite frightening that so many people use without needing it for actual concerns.

-These stimulant drugs have the ability to negatively affect someone’s mental, physical and emotional health.
+These stimulant drugs have the ability to negatively affect someone’s mental, physical, emotional health, and cause depression symptoms .

 Getting Help for Amphetamine Addiction